-- 1. Place blocking under main rail of frame with hydraulic jack on top of blocking in front of front spring, ALWAYS on main rail. - 2.
-Break lug nuts loose before raising coach.
-DO NOT REMOVE lug nuts - 3.
-Raise coach with jack until wheel and tire is off the ground. - 4.
-Place additional blocking under frame for security support.
-DO NOT depend fully on hydraulic jack. - 5.
+- 1. Place blocking under main rail of frame with hydraulic jack on top of blocking in front of front spring hanger, ALLWAYS on main rail.. - 2.
+Break lug nuts loose before raising coach .DO NOT REMOVE lug nuts. - 3.
+Raise coach with jack, until wheel is off the ground. - 4.
+Place additional blocking under frame security support.
+DO NOT depend fully on jack. - 5.
 Be sure coach is solid and will not move with wheel and tire off. - 6.
 Remove lug nuts when tire is off the ground. - 7.
 Replace with spare tire and wheel onto hub. - 8.
-Reinstall lug nuts and tighten firmly. - 9.
-Drop tire and wheel onto ground after removing supports. - 10.
+Reinstall lug nuts and tighten firmly. - 9, Drop tire and wheel onto ground after removing supports. - 10.
 Now fully tighten and torque lug nuts at 90 to 120 pounds. - 11.
-Place all equipment onto coach or tow vehicle, blocking and jack. - 12.
-Re-toque lug nuts after traveling 100 miles.
+Place all equipment into coach or tow vehicle, blocking and jack. - 12.Re-torque lug nuts after traveling 100 miles.